Logging

 • A logger is the abstraction that provides operations to emit a message.
 The message is composed of a text, optional formatting parameters, a log level and a timestamp.

 • An appender is the abstraction that writes the message either to a console, a file or some other final mechanism.
+A same log can be sent to several appenders at the same time.

 Logger Declaration